 There’s then a table showing all the ways in which a common verb might be conjugated to the subjunctive, so you can repeat it in your head.

 Other grammar topics get full sections.
 The hosts explain the grammar thoroughly and give a number of examples to let it sink in.

-Most of the content of Chai & Conversation is in English.
+Most of the content of Chai and Conversation is in English.